-In partnership with the World Resources Institute, CSF is providing technical and political guidance on how to integrate ecosystem service values into carbon pricing.
-This guidance is part of the USAID project implemented by Pronatura: CO2munitario: Improving livelihoods through the recognition of the value of standing forests using market mechanisms.
+In partnership with the World Resources Institute (WRI), CSF provided technical and political guidance on how to integrate ecosystem service values into carbon pricing.
+This guidance is part of the USAID project implemented by Pronatura CO2munitario: Improving livelihoods through the recognition of the value of standing forests using market mechanisms.

 Photo: Oaxaca, Mexico

 Photo Credit: Cecilia Simon